ba24dev/printtextilien24/docs/Copilot-Guardrails.md

 4. Keep documentation synchronized with the current implementation status.
 5. Match existing formatting, naming, and folder structure.
 6. Verify compatibility with React 18 and approved libraries before suggesting code.
+7. Prefer no-effect solutions when possible.
+Only suggest `useEffect`/`useLayoutEffect` for genuine side effects; derive state from props, use memoization, or event handlers otherwise (see https://react.dev/learn/you-might-not-need-an-effect).

 ## Style Guidelines